Avgohil/Farm_Flow_price_prediction/README.md

 ## 🤝 Contributing

-This project is maintained by the FarmFlow team.
-For contributions:
+This project is maintained by the FarmFlow team. part of our final year major project and i lead the ML part

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📄 License

-This project is for internal use.
-Please contact the FarmFlow team for licensing details.

-## 👥 Team

-**FarmFlow Development Team**
-- Data Science & ML Engineering
-- Backend Development
-- DevOps & Automation

----

 <div align="center">
 Made with ❤️ by the FarmFlow Team